Comparisons11 min read

 Who Should Use Longshot AI?

 • You're in a fact-sensitive niche.
-Health, finance, legal content, B2B SaaS documentation — anywhere a fabricated statistic or wrong claim could damage your credibility or cause real harm.
+Health, finance, legal content, B2B SaaS documentation — anywhere a wrong claim could damage credibility or cause real harm.
 The FactCheck feature isn't perfect, but it's a meaningful safety net that most tools don't even attempt.

 • You want simpler pricing.
-If you hate fee structures full of add-ons and surprise costs at checkout, Longshot's more straightforward billing is genuinely easier to budget around.
+If you hate fee structures full of add-ons and surprise checkout costs, Longshot's straightforward billing is genuinely easier to budget for.

 • You need plagiarism checking included.
-Bundling this saves you a separate Copyscape or similar subscription — which, depending on your volume, could be $10–$20/month by itself.
+This saves you a separate Copyscape subscription — which could be $10–$20/month depending on volume.

-• You're writing primarily for AI-assisted drafts and don't need deep SEO research tools baked into the same platform.
+• You're primarily writing AI-assisted drafts and don't need deep SEO research tools in the same platform.

 Who Should Use Frase?